 Being a pilot is considered one of the greatest jobs one could have.
 It’s a dream for many to earn their salary while flying around the world.
 But how does one get there?
 How can you become a pilot?

-For many, the uncertainties and misinformation regarding this profession is enough to derail their vision and destroy their determination.
+For many, the uncertainties and misinformation regarding this profession are enough to derail their vision and destroy their determination.
 Unlike most careers, the path you have to take in order to earn the captain title with an airline is not that well defined.
 A pilot’s career is determined by many variables and a lot of these fell out of the control of the individual cadets.

-We at FlyGo have many pilot colleagues and with their help we can show you the step by step process of becoming one yourself.
+We at FlyGo have many pilot colleagues and with their help, we can show you the step-by-step process of becoming one yourself.
 So buckle up, and let’s go through this journey together.

 Requirements